Scotland Trip May 2027

 Why are you doing this?

 In short, I love travel, planning travel, and sharing travel, and I understand that some people find travel planning challenging and/or want to travel with others.
 And, of course, it’s SCOTLAND!
-The 2024 trip was absolutely incredible and an amazing experience for the eight travelers who walked the way together.
+The 2024 and 2025 trips were absolutely incredible and an amazing experience for the eight travelers who walked the way together.
 I can’t wait to return!

 Is this trip for me?

 Hiking Experience: While prior hiking experience is not essential, some familiarity with walking on uneven terrain and carrying a backpack is beneficial.
-If you're a novice hiker, consider training beforehand to build endurance and get accustomed to hiking gear.
+If you're a novice hiker, training beforehand will help build endurance and get accustomed to hiking gear.

 Enjoyment of the Outdoors: The West Highland Way offers a rich immersion in nature, with diverse landscapes ranging from serene lochs to rugged mountains.
 If you appreciate spending time outdoors, relish fresh air, and find beauty in natural surroundings, this trip will likely resonate with you.